Key Takeaways

-How to Dissolve an LLC in NJ
+How to Dissolve an LLC in New Jersey

 If you want to learn how to dissolve an LLC in NJ, you will need to be aware of the formal paperwork that needs to be filled out, along with other necessary steps, before no longer conducting business.
 Most importantly, failure to properly dissolve your business means a continued legal requirement to file annual tax returns, along with other required annual paperwork.